Sex trafficking: Consequences to victims

 Sex trafficked people face similar health consequences to women exploited for labor purposes, people who have experienced domestic violence, and migrant women.
 Many of the sex workers contract sexually transmitted infections (STIs).
 In a study conducted by the London School of Hygiene & Tropical Medicine, "only one of 23 trafficked women interviewed felt well-informed about sexually transmitted infections or HIV before leaving home."
-Without knowledge about this aspect of their health, trafficked women may not take the necessary preventive steps and contract these infections and have poor health seeking behavior in the future.
-The mental health implications range from depression to anxiety to post-traumatic stress disorder (PTSD) due to the abuse and violence victims face from their pimps or "Johns".
-With such a mindset, many individuals develop alcohol or drug addictions and abusive habits.
-Also, traffickers commonly coerce or force their sex workers to use alcohol or drugs when they are in childhood or adolescence.
-Many victims use these substances as a coping mechanism or escape which further promotes the rate of addiction in this population.
-In a 30-year longitudinal study conducted by J. Potterat et al., it was determined that the average lifespan for women engaged in prostitution in Colorado Springs was 34 years.
+Without knowledge about this aspect of their health, trafficked women may not take the necessary preventive steps and contract these infections and have poor health seeking behavior in the future. § : The authors of "Helping Survivors of Human Trafficking: A Systematic Review of Exit and Postexit Interventions" state those who have survived human trafficking have experienced malnutrition and often come out with "severe injuries", resulting from the neglect and abuse that they've endured (Dell et al. 184).
+More than likely, these were never addressed while they were held captive and will take serious intervention once they are rescued or released to heal.
+In another systematic review done, the "studies… reported a high prevalence of physical… health problems among women who had been trafficked [such as] headache, back pain, stomach pain, and memory problems," (Oram et al. 9).